Skip to main content

 3. All of our teams are required to operate clear, fair pay structures which are made available to employees on our intranet and in a weekly internal vacancies email.

-1. We operate an Equality, Diversity and Inclusion (EDI) Policy, and we aim to provide an environment that embraces diversity and promotes equality and inclusion in a way which enables and inspires all our employees to succeed.
+1. We operate an Equality, Diversity and Inclusion (EDI) Policy, and we aim to provide an environment that embraces inclusivity and promotes equality in a way which enables and inspires all our employees to succeed.

-3. All our employees and managers undertake EDI training which was created in-house at Kaplan.
+2. All our employees and managers undertake Inclusion and Equal Opportunity training which was created in-house at Kaplan.

-4. Through measurement and data analysis, and by listening to our colleagues, we seek to identify where any significant inequalities exist within our organisation and we implement strategies to reduce or eliminate them.
+3. Through measurement and data analysis, and by listening to our colleagues via our annual engagement survey, we seek to identify where any significant inequalities exist within our organisation and we implement strategies to reduce or eliminate them.

-1. We aim to have a positive impact through the way in which we do business, on our environment, and in our To extend this impact into our supply chain we operate a Responsible Procurement Policy, which incorporates a Supplier Code of Conduct that our suppliers are required to agree to.
+1. We aim to have a positive impact through the way we conduct our business; on the environment, and within our communities.
+To extend this impact throughout our supply chain, we operate a Responsible Procurement Policy, which incorporates a Supplier Code of Conduct that suppliers are required to accept.

-2. Procurement decisions are based upon product, service, price and our Responsible Procurement Policy.
+2. Procurement decisions are based on product, service, price and our Responsible Procurement Policy.

-3. Organisations with whom we spend or expect to spend more than £50,000 per year are asked to provide information which demonstrates their compliance with our Responsible Procurement Policy.
+3. Organisations with whom we spend or expect to spend more than £5,000 per annum are asked to provide information demonstrating their compliance with our Responsible Procurement policy.

 At Kaplan, we help create successful careers for our learners and customers - and for our employees too.
 Our values guide us to make Kaplan a great place to work where everyone can succeed.